warrant-dev/warrant/README.md

   <a href="https://twitter.com/warrant_dev">Twitter</a>
 </p>

 Warrant is an application authorization & access control platform built for developers and product teams.
-It's designed to abstract and handle the complexity of managing authorization so teams can focus on building their core products.
+It's designed to abstract away the complexity of managing authorization from teams so they can focus their efforts on building their core product.

 Key features include:
-- A centralized service (inspired by Google Zanzibar) for storing and managing access models and their associated rules (warrants).
-Supports a variety of custom and common access control schemes from role based access control (RBAC) to more complex relationship based access control (ReBAC) and fine grained access control schemes (ex. `[user:1] is an [editor] of [document:x]`)
+- A centralized service (inspired by Google Zanzibar) for storing and managing authorization models and their associated access rules (we call these warrants).
+The service supports a wide variety of common access control patterns from coarser Role Based Access Control (RBAC) to fine grained Relationship Based Access Control (ReBAC) and Attribute Based Access Control (ABAC) schemes (ex. `[user:1] is an [editor] of [document:x]`).
-- Built-in multi-tenant support - define access rules by tenant
+- Built-in support for multi-tenant access control - define access rules by tenant
-- Built-in pricing tiers & feature support - define access rules based on SaaS pricing tiers and feature packages
+- Built-in support for pricing tiers & features - define access rules based on your SaaS pricing tiers and feature packages
+- Real-time, low latency `check` API to check for specific access rules (i.e. *is user:A editor of tenant:X*)
-- Real-time `check` and `query` APIs to check access for any given subject and to figure out who has access to what
+- Real-time `query` API to query and audit access rules for a given subject or object
-- Front-end UI components and embeddable apps to enable self-service management, showing/hiding UIs etc.
+- Front-end components and embeddable pages to allow/deny access to certain pages/UI elements, enable self-service management of permissions, etc.
-- Connectors to sync access rules from other sources (ex.
-IdPs, DBs)
+- Connectors to sync tenants, users, and access rules from other sources (i.e. IdPs, DBs, etc).
-- Events for all operations to enable audit logging and alerting
+- A global event log of all operations for audit logging, alerting, and debugging authorization models

 ## Getting Started